steefst33f/bitcoinSwitch/README.md

 This little DIY Sticker Vending Machine is based on [Ben Arcs](https://github.com/arcbtc) [BitcoinSwitch](https://youtu.be/FeoIwTjv3YM) (github project: [BitcoinSwitch](https://github.com/arcbtc/bitcoinSwitch)) and accepts Bitcoin Lightning payments in return for stickers. ;)

-<p>You can pay for a sticker by scanning the QRCode on the display with your favourite lightning wallet app or tap to the NFC module with a NFC tag or card that contains a LNURL withdrawal link.</p>
+<p>You can pay for a sticker by scanning the QRCode on the display with your favourite lightning wallet app or tap to the NFC module with a NFC type 2 tag or card that contains a LNURL withdrawal link.
+(Note: Doesn't work with NTAG 424 DNA (Boltcards) yet!!)</p>

 <p>The Vending Machine will poll (check every x seconds) if a payment has been received.
 When a confirmation of payment is received, the Vending Machine will activate the Sticker dispenser and a sticker will be pushed out of the Vending Machine.
 Customer happy, Vending Machine happy!<br></p>